Formation-Media/fullstack-interview-test/README.md

 - Allow renaming any menu item
 - Allow moving a menu item to a different place in the tree
 - Allow deleting any menu item
-- Changes should persist in a non-volatile storage (local file, database, etc.)
+- Changes should persist in a non-volatile serverside storage (eg a database)

 ## Requirements
 - You must fetch the JSON data dynamically from the provided URL (do not hardcode the menu JSON)